rusticpenguin/apollo-universal-starter-kit/README.md

   practical needs during development and using `React Hot Loader v3` in addition to `Webpack HMR` makes hot reloading less predictable and buggy.
 To turn `React Hot Loader v3` on: set `reactHotLoader` field of `.spinrc.js` to `true`.

-* [PersistGraphQL Webpack Plugin] is a tool to gather static GraphQL queries for GraphQL projects and inject them into build.
-It will make front end and back end aware of static queries used in the project and will only allow these queries for better security and less bandwidth.

 * [TypeScript] support.
 This kit supports both ES6 and TypeScript out of the box.

 * Internationalization with [i18next]

-* [Apollo Persisted queries] support.
+* [Apollo Automatic Persisted Queries] support.
 Saving bandwidth between the client and server by only sending a query ID or hash instead of an entire GraphQL query.

 ## Project Structure